I used to have a copy of Batman Returns for the SNES,

 came out on the SNES too.

-Separation Anxiety's graphics (on the left) are shrunken and simplified -- basically a downgrade -- despite it coming out out AFTER Maximum Carnage.
+Separation Anxiety's graphics (on the right) are shrunken and simplified -- basically a downgrade -- despite it coming out out AFTER Maximum Carnage.

 But instead of a scant few lives and continues like Maximum Carnage, Separation Anxiety gives you a password every few levels.